Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Clemson Stats and Trends

-- In Clemson's 12 games this year, it has four wins against the spread.
+- Clemson has four wins against the spread in 12 games this season.

-- So far this season, the Tigers have been installed as favorites by a 1-point margin or more 11 times and are 4-7 ATS in those matchups.
+- The Tigers are 4-7 ATS when favored by 1 point or more this season.

-- Clemson's games this year have gone over the total in five out of 12 opportunities (41.7%).
+- Clemson has gone over the point total in 41.7% of its opportunities this year (five times in 12 games with a set point total).

-- Clemson is 4-3 against the spread and 6-1 overall in games when it puts up more than 20.6 points.
+- Clemson is 4-3 against the spread and 6-1 overall this season when the team records more than 20.6 points.

-- In games that Clemson picks up more than 309.8 yards, the team is 4-5 against the spread and 8-1 overall.
+- Clemson is 4-5 against the spread and 8-1 overall when the team totals over 309.8 yards.

-- This year, the Tigers have turned the ball over 18 times, four more than the Cyclones' takeaways (14).
+- The Tigers have turned the ball over four more times (18 total) than the Cyclones have forced a turnover (14) this season.

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.